Glen Lake's Jonathan Wright commits to SVSU

 Wright chose SVSU over an offer from Hillsdale College.

-A member of Glen Lake's state runner-up squad this past season, Wright was a member of the Michigan High School Football Coaches Association Division 6 All-State team.
+A member of Glen Lake’s state runner-up squad this past season, Wright was on the Michigan High School Football Coaches Association Division 6 All-State team.

-So far Wright is undecided in what he'll major in at SVSU.
+So far Wright is undecided on what he’ll major in at SVSU.

 In addition to his contributions on the football field, Wright looks forward to running on the Lakers track and field team this Spring.
 He competes in the 100, 200, 400 and 4-x-100-meter relay.